 - Web conferencing.
 For a web conference, the participants are provided with a link beforehand.
 They only have to click on it at the scheduled time to connect via a platform to join the meeting.
 This type of meeting is used when sharing a screen is necessary.
 All the participants see the same thing on their computers and can follow the presentation, but as with video conferences, interaction is relatively limited.
 The objective here is more about sharing than discussing.

 - The group call.
 This type of remote meeting is championed by a lot of teams.
 It’s easy to organize and doesn’t require any specific equipment or an external server.
 It can be a video call, with each participant seeing all the others, or just audio.
-There are several free platforms that offer this service, the most well known being Skype.
+Several free platforms offer this service, the most well-known being Skype.
 This is the ideal type of meeting for discussing a project.
-However, in order for it to be efficient, there should only be a limited number of participants (a maximum of 10, ideally), otherwise it can become a cacophonic mess!
+However, for it to be efficient, there should only be a limited number of participants (a maximum of 10, ideally), otherwise, it can become a cacophonic mess!
 Depending on the group’s needs and quality of connection, they can choose whether or not to make it a video call.

 2. Preparing a meeting beforehand

 So, once the date has been set, think about the space where you will hold the meeting.
-An ideal spot is one that is calm, without noise or foot traffic, and has a good internet connection and good lighting, which is useful if you’re opting for video.
-Check what’s in the background—it’s not such a great idea to have the other participants see a mountain of dirty dishes in your sink!
+An ideal spot is calm, without noise or foot traffic, and has a good internet connection and good lighting, which is useful if you’re opting for video.
+Check what’s in the background—it’s not such a great idea to have the other participants see a mountain of dirty dishes in your sink.